vega/vega-lite/site/docs/transform.md

 Data Transformation in Vega-Lite are described via either top-level transforms (the `transform` property) or [inline transforms inside `encoding`](encoding.html#inline) (`aggregate`, `bin`, `timeUnit`, and `sort`).

-When both types of transforms are specified, the top-level transforms are executed first in this order: `filterNull`, `calculate`, and then `filter`.
+When both types of transforms are specified, the top-level transforms are executed first in this order: `filterInvalid`, `calculate`, and then `filter`.
 Then the inline transforms are executed in this order: `bin`, `timeUnit`, `aggregate`, and `sort`.

 The rest of this page describes the top-level `transform` property.
 For more information about inline transforms, please see the following pages: [`bin`](bin.html), [`timeUnit`](timeUnit.html), [`aggregate`](aggregate.html), and [`sort`](sort.html).